 Kids win when parents vote, so starting on Sunday, October 18th, and continuing through Election Day, families are invited to participate in this country-wide event in order to inspire their communities to vote.
 Hundreds of families have already started the movement—check out their awesome #ChalkTheVote progress in the video below.
 Then read more for some chalk art inspiration and to find out how to get involved!

 Voting is one of the most powerful ways we can show kids that we love them.
 Parents across the country are doing exactly that by sharing #DearKids posts on social media, to spread the message that voting is essential to our kids’ futures.
 It only takes 2 minutes, and you get to show off the cute kids in your life!
+Check out the video below for some examples.
 Here’s how to get involved.

 Share your voting selfies